 The Dearings had a daughter named Mary Grace Kelly.
-Mary grew up not only to love the valley and mountains around her, but also to love her Lord, their Creator.
-Later in her life she decided to set aside part of that valley for the work of the Lord.
+Mary grew up not only to love the valley and mountains around her but also to love her Lord, their Creator.
+Later in her life, she decided to set aside part of that valley for the work of the Lord.
 Her dream was to have a Bible Camp in the valley she loved.

 Pastor Charles E. Schmidt

 Mary Grace Kelly’s dream started to become a reality when she met Pastor Charles Schmitz of American Ev.
 Lutheran Church in Phoenix.
-Shortly after that first meeting American Lutheran decided to purchase twenty-five acres from Mary Grace Kelley with the commitment that it would be used for a Bible camp.
+Shortly after that first meeting, American Lutheran decided to purchase twenty-five acres from Mary Grace Kelley with the commitment that it would be used for a Bible camp.

 American Evangelical Lutheran Church

-Even though American Lutheran Church was a member of Pine Cross Bible Camp Association, agreement could not be reached with the member churches of the Association to develop a permanent Bible Camp on the property.
+Even though American Lutheran Church was a member of the Pine Cross Bible Camp Association, an agreement could not be reached with the member churches of the Association to develop a permanent Bible Camp on the property.
 A few years later a group from The Lutheran Church Missouri Synod, who were looking for a site to build a Bible Camp, heard about American Lutheran’s property.
-After a meeting of the two church groups a joint project was begun.
+After a meeting of the two church groups, a joint project was begun.
 They were able to enlist 9 additional Lutheran congregations to join them in developing the property into a place for all Arizona Lutheran Churches to use and enjoy.